Dog Boarding & Training FAQs

 My dog has never slept in a crate before.
 Can you train them to be happy in a crate?

 Yes.
-As part of our terms we do require that dogs sleep in a crate at night.
+As part of our terms we do require that dogs sleep in a crate at night for health and safety purposes.
 Don’t worry, old dogs can learn new tricks.
 We have great success training new dogs to enjoy being in their personalised crate on trial days (we have even trained dogs as old as 13 who have never used one before!)

 Night-time crates are used to enable the very highest level of health and safety to protect all animals while they are unsupervised.
 Dogs are unpredictable animals by nature, and may be more so in a new environment.
-While highly unlikely, should there be an emergency situation where the animals must be evacuated from the building, a crate keeps animals safe and contained.
-It will allow your boarder to do their job quickly in the event of an emergency, limiting any possible distress or danger to animals or people.
+While highly unlikely, should there be an emergency situation where the animals must be evacuated from the building, a crate keeps animals contained and easy to locate and move.

 What should I bring?

 It’s always nice to bring your dog’s bed or a blanket.
 They bring the comforting scents of home!
 This helps your pet adjust to their holiday home quickly.
-Other than that, a sturdy lead, favourite toy and food are all you need.
-Lots of our owners like to include chews and treats so their pet can really enjoy their holiday.
-Of course we also supply grain-free treats for good behaviour throughout the day!
+We supply grain-free treats and plenty of fun toys throughout the day!
 Download our free checklist here!

 Do you take high-energy breeds?